 Bare Root Plants are easier to ship, lowering the overall cost for you and us!
 We ship our bare root plants, trees, perennials, and ferns without the need for containers.
 Also aiding in lower the cost of shipping is the option to ship via FedEx, US mail, or UPS, whichever is cheaper.
 Why not buy the same plants at a fraction of the cost?

 Our Bare Root Shrubs are Shipped During September to April, the Shrubs Dormant Season

 Looking at the image below to the left, you can see how the shrubs are shipping.
 The dormant season is when we ship our shrubs, when they do not have any leaves or blooms.
 To ensure you receive your shrubs healthy, we dip the roots in Terra-Sorb gel and line the roots in moisture rich paper.
 Now look at the right image below.
 If you plant your shrubs before Spring, your shrubs can look like this.
 So remember, buying you bare root plants instead of container plants saves you more money to purchase more plants.

 We Ship Our Plants Safely

 Shipping out plants as safe as possible is our top priority.
 As soon as we receive your order, we dig your order the day before it’s shipped out.
 After we get your order, we go out to the fields and dig up your order, and send them to the shipping warehouse.
-At the shipping warehouse, we dip the roots in a moisture gel called Terra Sorb and line the roots with peat moss.
+At the shipping warehouse, we dip the roots in a moisture gel called Terra Sorb and line the roots with paper.
 Warmer months do have alternative shipping packing methods.
-To keep the temperature down, we ship them with straw, wrap them in heavy plastic, and package them in corrugated pressure protectorate cardboard boxes.
+To keep the temperature down, we ship them with straw and package them in corrugated pressure protectorate cardboard boxes.
 Lastly, we tape and band individual boxes to deter potential damages from shipping.